Mgczacki/extremejl/paper.md

 # High Performance and Expresiveness for Numerical Computations

-In a short period of time Julia programming language [@bezanson2012] has positioned itself as one of the most promising programming languages for scientific and high-performance computing.
+In a short period of time, the Julia programming language [@bezanson2012] has positioned itself as one of the most promising programming languages for scientific and high-performance computing.
 Among its most innovative features we can highlight: ease of use as a dynamic language with powerful features that make it very productive for writing code, and at the same time, the developed code runs fast, at least as fast as code written in statically typed [@sengupta2019].
 The use of this programming language in the area of numerical computation has increased in recent years as well as various applications exploiting parallel computation [@huo2020, @suslov2020, @huo2021] and has been tested in high-performance architectures [@hunold2020, @weichen2021].
 Moreover several Julia packages support parallel compututing and NVIDIA GPU's programming as CUDA.jl [@besard2017], KernelAbstractions.jl[^3] that allows to write GPU-like kernels targetting different execution backends and Tullio.jl[^4] to perform array operations written in index notation.

 [^3]: https://github.com/JuliaGPU/KernelAbstractions.jl
 [^4]: https://github.com/mcabbott/Tullio.jl